messier-app/website/index.md

 # Source code

 Sorry, no source code.
-Messier is free (now) but not opensource.
+Messier is free (now, or at least a half year, or forever) but not opensource.

 :)